Tag Archives: 1980

 1980 Internal Exxon Memorandum: Greenhouse Program

-June 9, 1980 internal memorandum from Exxon Research and Engineering’s H.N.
+Summary June 9, 1980 internal memorandum from Exxon Research and Engineering’s H.N.
 Weinberg to H. Shaw and N.R.
 Werthamer about Exxon’s CO2 research initiative, the “Greenhouse Program.”
 Shaw was a manager of the Environmental Area in Exxon Research & Engineering and an early advocate for the company’s research of atmospheric CO2.
-Werthamer was Shaw’s boss.
-This […]
+Werthamer was Shaw’s boss. […]

 1980 Memo on Exxon’s View and Position on the Greenhouse Effect

-January 29, 1980 memo from Exxon’s Walt Eckelmann to Morey O’Loughlin on Exxon Science and Technology Department’s view and position on greenhouse effect.
+Summary January 29, 1980 memo from Exxon’s Walt Eckelmann to Morey O’Loughlin on Exxon Science and Technology Department’s view and position on greenhouse effect.
 The memo is in response to O’Loughlin’s inquiry.
-Eckelmann writes that the Exxon Science and Technology Department views the build-up of carbon dioxide in the atmosphere is a “potentially serious problem requiring the results […]
+Eckelmann writes that the Exxon Science and Technology Department views the build-up of carbon dioxide in the atmosphere is a “potentially serious problem requiring the […]

 1980 Report on Exxon’s Financial Contributions

-This 1980 document contains Exxon’s financial contributions for the year.
+Summary This 1980 document contains Exxon’s financial contributions for the year.
 The report shows that Exxon contributed to a variety of interesting organizations, including the American Society for Environmental Education and American Enterprise Institute for Public Policy Research.
-The report reveals Exxon contributed over $3.7 million to public information and policy research, and around $700,000 to environmental […]
+The report reveals Exxon contributed over $3.7 million to public information and policy research, and around $700,000 to […]